Principal series representations of Iwahori-Hecke algebras for Kac-Moody groups over local fields: Introduction

 In order to prove these theorems, we first establish the following irreducibility criterion.
 For $\tau\in T_\C$ set $I_\tau(\tau)=\{x\in I_\tau | \theta.x=\tau(\theta).x\ \forall \theta\in \C[Y]\}$.
 Then: \begin{thm*} (see Theorem~\ref{thmIrreducibility criterion}) $I_\tau$ is irreducible if and only if:\begin{itemize} \item $\tau(\alpha^\vee)\neq q$ for all $\alpha^\vee\in \Phi^\vee$

 \item $\dim I_\tau(\tau)=1$. \end{itemize} \end{thm*}

+\begin{remark} Suppose that $G$ is an affine Kac-Moody group.
+Then by \cite[7]{bardy2016iwahori}, some extension $\widetilde{\AC_\C}$ of $\AC_\C$ contains the double affine Hecke algebra introduced in \cite{cherednik1992double}.
+It would therefore be interesting to find a link between the representations of $\AC_\C$ and those of this algebra. \end{remark}

-\paragraph{Frameworks} Actually, following \cite{bardy2016iwahori} we study Iwahori-Hecke algebras associated to abstract masures.
+\paragraph{Framework} Actually, following \cite{bardy2016iwahori} we study Iwahori-Hecke algebras associated with abstract masures.
 In particular our results also apply when $G$ is an almost-split Kac-Moody group over a non-Archimedean local field.
 The definition of $\Wta$ and the statements given in this introduction are not necessarily valid in this case and we refer to Proposition~\ref{propKato's weak theorem}, Theorem~\ref{thmKato's_theorem_dim2} and Theorem~\ref{thmIrreducibility criterion} for statements valid in this frameworks.

 \paragraph{Organization of the paper}